 The GDPR is a European privacy law that became enforceable on May 25, 2018.
 The GDPR replaces the EU Data Protection Directive and is intended to reconcile data protection laws throughout the European Union (EU) by applying a single data protection law enforceable across every member state.
 The GDPR does the following:

-The GDPR not only applies to organizations located within the EU, but also to organizations located outside of the EU that offer goods or services to, or monitor the behaviour of, EU data subjects.
-It applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the company’s location.
+The GDPR applies not only to organizations established within the EU, but also to organizations located outside of the EU that offer goods or services to, or monitor the behaviour of, EU data subjects.
+It applies to all companies processing and holding the personal data of data subjects located in the European Union, regardless of the company’s location.
 The GDPR defines personal data to include any information relating to an identified or identifiable natural person.

 MongoDB is working across our organization to ensure that our products and services enable our customers to comply with GDPR.
 This includes:

-MongoDB Atlas, the cloud database service for MongoDB, is security hardened by default.
-Each MongoDB Atlas project is provisioned into its own VPC, thus isolating your data and underlying systems from other MongoDB Atlas users.
+MongoDB Atlas, MongoDB’s cloud database service, is security hardened by default.
+Each MongoDB Atlas project is provisioned into its own VPC, thereby isolating your data and underlying systems from other MongoDB Atlas users.
 Network encryption, storage volume encryption and access control are configured by default, and IP whitelists allow you to specify a specific range of IP addresses against which access will be granted.
 All security-specific updates to the operating system and database of the underlying instances are automatically applied by MongoDB engineers.
 For deployments running in AWS, VPC Peering can be used to connect your application servers deployed to another AWS VPC directly to your MongoDB Atlas cluster using private IP addresses.

 MongoDB also pursues external testing and certifications regarding security for Atlas.
 Visit the SOC 2 overview for more information.